usainzhou0301/GNNFD-PCNFD-MARL/README.md

 # Contact with Us
-If you have any questions, please do not hesitate to contact us at this email:
+If you have any questions, please do not hesitate to contact us at this email: usainzhou@g.ecc.u-tokyo.ac.jp.

-usainzhou@g.ecc.u-tokyo.ac.jp.

 The scenarios correspond to the PMP trace filename.
-The name map_i_trace_j.html represents the visualization of scenario i and PMP trace j.
+The name "map_i_trace_j.html" represents the visualization results of scenario i with PMP trace j.